-3. Retaking exam (60%)
+3. Retaking exam (85%)

-The continuous assessment will be taken into account on September, even if the student hasn't passed the final exam.
+The seminars assessment will be taken into account in May, even if the student hasn't passed the final exam.

 Application of the procedures and methods learnt during the term to specific case studies by students on an individual basis.
 So, retaking exam's objectives are the same than the final exam.